apache/lucenenet/README.md

 ## Documentation

-We now have some preliminary documentation for Lucene.NET 4.8.0 [on the Lucene.NET Website](https://lucenenet.apache.org/).
+We have preliminary documentation for Lucene.NET 4.8.0 [on the Lucene.NET Website](https://lucenenet.apache.org/).

 The API is similar to Java [Lucene 4.8.0](https://lucene.apache.org/core/4_8_0/), which you may also find helpful to review.